Texas / County

 Healthcare

-Residents have convenient access to quality healthcare, with major hospitals such as Baylor Scott & White Medical Center in Plano and Medical City McKinney nearby.
-The town has a favorable physician-to-population ratio of 2.2 per 1,000 residents and over 91% health insurance coverage.
-Healthcare services are robust, supporting both routine and emergency needs.
+St Paul residents have access to quality healthcare, with major hospitals like Baylor Scott & White Medical Center - Plano and Medical City McKinney nearby.
+The community benefits from a high physician-to-resident ratio of 2.2 per 1,000 people and 91.8% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals